-7.1 Sample Site Locations
+7.1.
+Sample Site Locations

-Reservoir, watershed, and PRF sampling shall be routinely conducted at 13 sites, including three sites in Cherry Creek Reservoir, eighteen stream monitoring sites (on Cherry Creek, Cottonwood Creek, Piney Creek, and McMurdo Gulch), and eight alluvial groundwater sites along Cherry Creek mainstem, and one site on Cherry Creek downstream of the Reservoir (Figure 2).
-Data from many of these monitoring sites are used to assess the effectiveness of several of the Authority's PRFs (Figure 3).
-In addition to these routine monitoring sites, 10 transect sites (D1 to D10) were established from the approximate mid-point of the dam face extending perpendicular across the destratification zone in the Reservoir, as well as three continuous temperature logging sites near routine reservoir monitoring sites.
+Reservoir, watershed, and PRF sampling shall be routinely conducted at 26 sites, including three sites in Cherry Creek Reservoir, nineteen stream monitoring sites (on Cherry Creek, Cottonwood Creek, Piney Creek, and McMurdo Gulch), and four alluvial groundwater sites along Cherry Creek mainstem (Figure 1).
+Data from many of these monitoring sites are used to assess the effectiveness of several of the Authority's PRFs (Figure 2).

-All sampling sites are summarized below.
+All active sampling sites are summarized below.
 Site coordinates for the currently monitored sites can be found in Appendix A. Information on sites that were previously monitored but have been abandoned is found in Appendix B.

-7.1.1 Cherry Creek Reservoir Monitoring Sites
+7.1.1.
+Cherry Creek Reservoir Monitoring Sites

-CCR-1 This site is also called the Dam site, and was established in 1987.
+- CCR-1 This site is also called the Dam site, and was established in 1987.
 Site CCR-1 corresponds to the northwest area within the reservoir (Knowlton, 1993).
 Sampling was discontinued at this site in 1996 and 1997 following determination that this site exhibited similar characteristics to the other two sites.
-Sampling recommenced in July 1998 at the request of consultants for Greenwood Village.
-CCR-2 This site is also called the Swim Beach site, and was established in 1987.
-Site CCR-2 corresponds to the northeast area within the reservoir (Knowlton, 1993).
-CCR-3 This site is also called the Inlet site, and was established in 1987.
+Sampling recommenced in July 1998 at the request of consultants for Greenwood Village. - CCR-2 This site is also called the Swim Beach site, and was established in 1987.
+Site CCR-2 corresponds to the northeast area within the reservoir (Knowlton, 1993). - CCR-3 This site is also called the Inlet site, and was established in 1987.
 Site CCR-3 corresponds to the south area within the reservoir (Knowlton, 1993).
-D-1 to D-10 These sites are a series of transect profile locations that start near the dam face (D1) and continue across the Reservoir to CCR-3.
-The transect corresponds to